wbotelhos/idy/README.md

 # My
 ```

-It will build you Rals URL with that ID too:
+It will build your Rails URL with that ID too:

 ```ruby
 Article.new(id: 1).to_param